grammyjs/website/site/docs/hosting/heroku.md

 Instead, we are going to make `app.ts` our main entry point.
 That means everytime Telegram (or anyone else) visits our site, `express` decides which part of your server will be responsible for handling the request.
 This is useful when you are deploying both website and bot in the same domain.
-Also, by splitting codes to different files, it make our code look tidy. :sparkles:
+Also, by splitting codes into different files, it make our code look tidy. :sparkles:

 ### Express and its Middleware